-4. Key characteristics of supranational Twitter messages

-3.1.
-The language of supranational Twitter messages
+4. The comprehensibility of supranational Twitter messages

-We begin our investigation on the features of supranational communication with a focus on the language choice.
-Our data indicates that English is clearly the lingua franca of supranational tweets.
-In total, 82% of all supranational tweets were solely written in English while 88.2% contained at least on English sentence.
-Other languages appeared much less frequently: we detected French in about 4%, Italian and Polish in around 1.5%, as well as Italian, Swedish and German in around 1% of tweets.
-This seems to suggest that supranational actors do not respect the EU’s linguistic diversity but that should not be overstated.
-Virtually all Twitter end-user applications offer reliable auto-translation at the click of a button.
+4.1.
+Text comprehensibility

-Here we focus on the English-language content of the tweets and want to learn whether they contribute to making EU politics transparent.
-In this regard, very different literatures have repeatedly stressed that more political communication does not help if it does not clarify but rather obfuscates political responsibilities (Fairclough 2003; Fowler et al. 1979; Orwell 1946).
-Sending clear and easily understandable messages seems to be a particular challenge for detached, highly specialized institutions that often resort to a rather technocratic discourse (Moretti and Pestre 2015; Rauh 2021b; Thibault 1991).
-(Biber et al. 1998: 65 pp.)
+For the question whether supranational messages are comprehensible and transparent to citizens, the texts that supranational actors publish on Twitter provide key pieces of evidence.
+Scholars and pundits alike have repeatedly stressed that more communication does not help if it does not clarify but rather obfuscates political responsibilities (Fairclough 2003; Fowler et al. 1979; Orwell 1946).
+Especially detached and highly specialized institutions are accused to resort to a rather technocratic language which requires high levels of formal education, uses specialized jargon, and gives priority to abstract process and developments rather than to political agency (Moretti and Pestre 2015; Rauh 2021b; Thibault 1991).

+We operationalising these ideas along the validated text analysis tools provided by Benoit, Spirling, and Munger (2019) and extract three variables from the English-language elements of each tweet (details in appendices A1 and A2).
+First, the Flesh reading ease score measures syntactic complexity.
+This compound indicator of sentence and word length captures the required cognitive mobilization needed to grasp the textual content of a message (often mappedto formal education levels).
+Second, we measure the familiarity of the words in a tweet by their average frequency in the overall Google Books corpus as the broadest available representation of the general English language.
+Words that are more common are better known to and thus more readily comprehensible by a broad audience.
+Thirdly, we use the verb-to-noun ratio to capture whether tweets help to make choices and process transparent.
+Linguists stress that texts express political agency better when they resort to a verbal as opposed to a nominal style (Biber et al. 1998: 65 pp.).
+Using many nouns and nominalizations prioritizes abstract objects and processes over action.
+A higher share of verbs, in contrast, clarifies who did what, and provides more information on the temporal order of events and processes.
+Figure 2 presents the benchmarks for these three linguistic indicators of comprehensibility.

-Figure 2: Language clarity indicators
+Figure 2: Language comprehensibility indicators

-Figure 2 presents results from comparison of linguistic quality of communication.
-On average, supranational EU tweets tend to be clearer than those published by international organizations (with the notable exception of clarifying agency through a more verbal style).
-More importantly, however, supranational communication is clearly and significantly harder to understand for citizens when compared to random messages on the Twitter platform and especially when compared to the tweets of national institutions and executives from the UK.
-This reaffirms findings of a very technocratic approach to communication by supranational executive actors (Rauh 2021b).
+Compared to other regional organizations, supranational EU tweets send less complex messages with more familiar vocabulary.
+But in this comparison, they perform worse in clarifying agency through a more verbal style.
+Most importantly, however, all three indicators suggest that the text of supranational social media messages is significantly harder to comprehend for average citizens when compared to random Twitter messages or especially to the tweets of national institutions and executives.
+This clearly reaffirms a rather technocratic language of supranational communication that has been in press releases as well (Rauh 2021b).

-However, notable variation within the supranational population exists.
-Based on the standardized averages of the three language-clarity indicators, the messages by current Commission President Von der Leyen, Commissioners Timmermans and Vestager, as well as Matthew Baldwin (European Coordinator for Road Safety) are easiest to understand.
+But notable variation within the supranational population exists.
+Based on standardized averages of the three indicators, the messages by current Commission President Von der Leyen, Commissioners Timmermans and Vestager, as well as Matthew Baldwin (European Coordinator for Road Safety) are easiest to understand.
 The least accessible messages - on average - are sent by the European Maritime Safety Agency, by the Commission Director-General for Competition Policy (ironically headed by the clearly communicating Margrethe Vestager), Justice Commissioner Reynders, and the European Defense Agency.
-Averaged across indicators, the tweets from supranational actors tweeting in personal capacity are easier to understand than tweets from institutional accounts.
+Averaged across indicators, supranational tweets from personal accounts tend to be easier to comprehend than tweets from institutional accounts.

-While our empirical results are insufficient to draw causal relationships, there are a few contender explanations regarding the difference in clarity of communication between personal and institutional EU Twitter accounts.
-As previously noted, there has been a growing tendency to presidentialize in the last two EP election cycles.
-Consequently, the individual authority holders are grasping more of the limelight.
-As they are more visible, it stands to reason that they aim to have a clearer communication with their audience.
-Another possible explanation pertains to the von der Leyen commission itself.
-The current commission sponsors a set of very ambitious political goals such as complete carbon neutrality in the EU.
-It is beneficial to have the public’s backing as they champion such controversial and ambitious policies.
-Therefore, individual commissioners may be investing more resources to maintain a clearer communication to achieve their political goals.

-3.1.
-Media usage
+4.2.
+Media content